About our Meditation Classes

 Our basic meditation course covers the ABC’s of meditation, including posture, breathing and concentration techniques, practical advice on creating your own meditation space at home, and setting up your own daily meditation routine.

 For those who wish to continue further with their meditation studies, we offer extended programs which address spiritual philosophy and how to integrate meditation with a spiritual lifestyle.
 We also offer special topic programs from time-to-time in response to public interest.
-As an example, we occasionally offer a program on “The Soul’s Evolution: life, death and reincarnation?” because so many folks are interested in this.

 All of our classes include guided meditation exercises.
 And all of our classes are always offered FREE of charge.